BohdanBykov/aiblogger/README.md

 			elif not check_password_hash(user['password'], password):
 			     error = 'Incorrect password'
 	```
-	 Two if statements above create error message if username/password vars from previous if statement are emty (user didn't enter them)
+	 Two if statements above create error message if username/password vars from previous if statement are empty (user didn't enter them)

 	 ```python
 			if error is None: